 Teucrium hircanicum - Iranian Wood Sage

-30 seeds open pollinated seeds from our gardens.
+30 seeds open pollinated seeds from our gardens for $4.00.

 This perennial species of Germander or Wood Sage looks more like a Speedwell in appearance, with tapering spikes of deep pink to magenta-purple blooms forming in mid to late summer, over a lush mound of fragrant green leaves.
 In my garden I have found it prefers a bit of afternoon shade.
 Wood Sage prefers well drained soil and is almost pest and disease free.
 It is a perfect architectural feature for meadow and cottage gardens.
 Cut back after flowering to keep compact.
 The flowers bring in beneficial insects and make wonderful cut flowers.
 Plants grow to 60cm and can be divided in spring.